lhuang-pvamu/SciML/README.md

 4. Poisson
 5. Lorenz

+## Games

+In Games, it has

+1. Hanoi Tower

+## Biology

 In Biology, it contains

 1. SEIR model for COVID-19

+## Utils

 In Utils, it has

 1. Symmetry Neural Network

-In Games, it has

-1. Hanoi Tower

-SciML models include:
+## SciML models include:

 1. Physics Informed Neural Network (PINN)
 2. Neural ODE